Tropical Container Gardens

 Tips For Planting Fail-Proof Combos

-Container: When choosing a pot, the bigger the better to keep your plants healthy.
+Choose the best pot for a container garden: When choosing a pot, the bigger the better to keep your plants healthy.
 Find a pot that either picks up the accent colors of your plants or provides a neutral background to the lush foliage.
 Finally, make sure the container has good drainage, with ⁵⁄₈-inch diameter or larger holes.

-Soil: Use good-quality, lightweight potting soil mixed with about 20 percent compost.
+Use the best soil for tropical plants: Use good-quality, lightweight potting soil mixed with about 20 percent compost.

-Foliage: Choose a maximum of four flower or foliage hues.
+Choose the right foliage: Choose a maximum of four flower or foliage hues.

-Arrangement: When planting, start with the tallest or biggest element—such as a banana tree, a palm, or a canna—as the focal point.
+Build the container garden: When planting, start with the tallest or biggest element—such as a banana tree, a palm, or a canna—as the focal point.
 Set the focal point to the side for an asymmetrical look or in the center if the pot will be viewed from all sides.
 If the container will be set against a wall, place the largest plant to the back of the pot to create more planting room in front.
 Mingle flowers and foliage to create a small but lavish expression of the tropics.

 A tall papyrus exudes the same breezy feel as a palm tree (but scaled down for the backyard).
 Purple-tinged trailing plants ground the arrangement (an inch plant is on the right and Stained Glassworks ‘Burgundy Wedding Train’ coleus is on the left).
 The silvery-purple Persian shield provides a little sheen and fills out the middle.
 Papyrus does well in sun or shade and loves water.
 Don't let it dry out!